sabareesh169/COVID19-Data-Gathering-Cleaning-and-Visualization/README.md

 The 'tweets.py' file contains the TwitterTraffic class which collects todays tweets on the coronavirus topic.
 Additional cleaning,  sentiment analysis and extraction of entities from tweets was performed.

+The 'chat_bot.py' file contains the ChatBot class which calls the QuestionClassifier (in question_classifier.py) to classify the question into one of the 15 classes depending on the label value.
+This label and question is sent to QuestionAnswer if the label is greater than 0 which returns the predicted answer.
+If the label is 0, then ChatBot queries the data from the table to return  a DataFrame.

 All this data gathered and scraped was used to make the following dashboard: https://public.tableau.com/profile/sabareesh.mamidipaka#!/vizhome/COVIDdashboard_15860596712740/Dashboard1?publish=yes